Roofing Accidents in New York CityClick For Your Free Consulation

 Slips, trips, and falls are responsible for around 75% of all roofer deaths and one-third of construction site deaths.
 Sadly, inadequate fall protection is one of the top OSHA violations in the industry.

-The type of compensation you can recover depends on many factors, including whether you were an employee or independent contractor and the nature of the work you were doing.
+The type of compensation you can recover depends on many factors, including whether you were an employee or an independent contractor and the nature of the work you were doing.

 If you were an employee, you are likely entitled to workers’ compensation benefits in New York.
 This no-fault system offers guaranteed benefits for medical bills, lost earnings, and disability.